gabcg/notes/MSI Notes/MSI.md

 resname ALA as within 3 of resname EJ4 and not hydrogen

-## 3: GROMACS
+## 3. GROMACS

 > Date 09/04/2019

 ### NOTES TAKEN IN CLASS

-### Introduction
+### 3.1 Introduction

 The goal of today is to learn to setup a simulation with GROMACS.
 An overview of the pipeline that the program follows is:

 <!--Insert image from PDF-->

 1. Checking the PDB file for missing parts.
-Certain parts of the structure are too flexible to be captured by X-rays.
+Certain parts of the structure are too flexible to be captured by crystallography.
 This usully happens with the surface of the protein, as it is interacting with the solvent.
 2. Add hydrogens to the structure and generate the topology with `pdb2gmx`.
 3. Build a simulation box with `editconf` and fill it with a solvent with `solvate`.
 4. Add ions with `genion` to neutralize possible net charges.